 This is where you cant drop the ball.
-Spotting errors is the easy part.
-You have to be diligent about getting those errors fixed.
-You are entitled to another free copy of your credit report after a disputed item has been modified, so you can verify that the information is correct.
+Spotting errors are the easy part.
+You have to be diligent about fixing errors.
+You are entitled to another free copy of your credit report after a disputed item has been modified to verify the information is correct.

 Dont Get Complacent

-For most people, a yearly review should be sufficient.
-However, since you can request free reports from all three bureaus once a year, a smart strategy is to stagger your requests.
+For most people, a yearly review is sufficient.
+However, you can request free reports from all three bureaus once a year, so staggering your requests is smart strategy.
 That way you can plan to review one of your three reports every four months.

 If you have free access to credit reports through a bank or credit card provider, that can give you an opportunity to review some reports more frequently.
 Youre also entitled to a free report if a company takes adverse action against you, such as denying your application for credit, insurance, or employment, based on information in your report.
 You must ask for your report within 60 days of receiving notice of the action.